MeditatorE/Timik-Multi-layer-Network-Analysis/README.md

 - `Mutilayer_analysis_new.ipynb`: Contains comprehensive analysis and visualization of network centrality at each layer.

-- `Commuity_algrithm.ipynb`:Community identification algorithm based on spectral clustering and its 3D visualization.
+- `Commuity_algrithm.ipynb`: Community identification algorithm based on spectral clustering and its 3D visualization.

+- `distribution.ipynb`: Analysis and visualization of network distribution

+- `html`: Contains 3D visualization images of the centrality analysis and community identification results of multi-layer networks. **Please download .html and open it with your browser**

+- `picture`: